Miscanthus-Germination/FIJI-Germination-Detection/README.md

 # FIJI-Germination-Detection
-A FIJI scripts for detecting germination
+FIJI scripts for detecting germination

+Has sample macro only